-- A. Final Examination - B. Multiple-source essay - C. Other essays, quizzes, responses, assignments and in-class work - D. All essays must be submitted to and accepted by the course instructor or the student cannot pass the course.
-Instructors are not obligated to accept late assignments.
+- A. Final Examination

+- B. Multiple-source essay

+- C. Other essays, quizzes, responses, assignments, and in-class work

+D. All essays must be submitted to and accepted by the course instructor or the student cannot pass the course.
+Essays and weekly work will not be accepted after one week.
+After one week, ten points are deducted from the assignment.